giovannabbottino/notebook/_docs/data_structure/hash.md

 ## Implement a Hash Table
 {: #implement}

-As always our [data structure]({{site.baseurl}}/data_structure) will use a struct to group variables under the same data.
-This is our Node with a key and value.
+As always, our [data structure]({{site.baseurl}}/data_structure) will use a struct to group variables under the same data.
+This will be our Node with a key and value.

 ```c
 struct node